vmware-tanzu/cluster-api-provider-bringyourownhost/docs/troubleshooting_guide.md

 ## Error downloading bundle
 ### Problem
-After successful pre-requisite package prechecks when the bundle is not found locally the installer will try to download it from the given repo but can fail with error Error downloading bundle".
+After successful pre-requisite package prechecks when the bundle is not found locally the installer will try to download it from the given repo but can fail with error `Error downloading bundle`.
 ```
 I0307 06:15:24.903253   19079 installer.go:104]  "msg"="Detected"  "OS"="Ubuntu_20.04.2_x86-64"
 I0307 06:15:24.903551   19079 installer.go:175]  "msg"="Current OS will be handled as"  "OS"="Ubuntu_20.04.1_x86-64"